deepshikhar23/Data-Analysis-Projects/README.md

 # Data-Analysis-Projects

 This repository contains Data Analysis projects.
-These prpjects are jupyter notebook facilitating data analysis steps, and pdfs of Power BI dashboards.
+These prpjects are jupyter notebooks facilitating data analysis steps, and pdfs of Power BI dashboards.